utilitywarehouse/thanos-manifests/README.md

 Note that in this case you must still follow the configuration instructions in the previous section, ignoring any parts for `thanos-rule` and `thanos-query`.

+#### Enabling remote-write with thanos-receive

+The other optional component is thanos-receive, that provides a prometheus' remote-write endpoint.

+To deploy it, add the `thanos-receive` sub-base to your kustomize, and apply any patches that may be needed (in UW's case, the SA and STS labels to get S3 credentials from vault)

 ### AWS configuration (UW specifc)